dcodner24/Challenge-2/README.md

 ## Usage

 This webpage is a showcase of my projects for boot camp, present and future.
-All of the boxes in the work section are functional and link to my github profile until the projects for the buttons are complete.
+All of the boxes in the work section are functional, though they require links to future projects when they are complete.

 ## License